uoe-haoyu/uoe-haoyu.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Ph.D., Institute for Imaging, Data and Communications
+role: Postdoctoral in Medical AI, Institute for Imaging, Data and Communications

 # Organizations/Affiliations to show in About widget
 organizations: